 The Uwharrie Scenic Road takes motorists through both the Uwharrie Mountains and the area known as the “Carolina Slate Belt” along N.C.
 49 between Charlotte and Asheboro.
 Begin following the route at the byway’s northern end at the intersection of N.C.
 49 and U.S. 64.
 Travel south along N.C.
 49 toward Concord.
 Many buildings and fences seen throughout these rolling hills were built from slate, a type of metamorphic rock.
 South of Asheboro, travel through the Uwharrie National Forest and view the Uwharrie Mountains.
 These isolated peaks were formed several hundred million years ago by volcanoes, and the mountains have survived erosion and weathering over the centuries.

-More details about these roads can be found here.
+More details about these roads can be found by downloading the North Carolina Byways Guidebook available here.